 The task destination is one of the most fundamental concepts of an Onfleet task.
 In many cases, it is necessary to geocode (convert an address into latitude and longitude coordinates) the recipient's submitted address in order to determine a task's destination.

 Onfleet uses Google Maps API to geocode addresses, as they are the premier option with the most data available for this function.
-It does a very good job in most cases but, as with any geocoder, there are limitations, and there will inevitably be some unrecognizable addresses which cause geocoding (and hence, task creation) to fail.
+It does a very good job in most cases but, as with any geocoder, there are limitations, and there will inevitably be some unrecognizable addresses that cause geocoding (and hence, task creation) to fail.

 Onfleet will only accept geocoded solutions with a high degree of confidence.
 If there is any ambiguity, including multiple potential matches, geocoding will fail.

 There are several possible scenarios where geocoding fails, according to how tasks are created:

 - Task import

 - From the dashboard

 - Result: Destination suggestion doesn't geocode (error will appear near Destination field)

 - Enter the address on Google Maps to determine whether the address is known